 Benzodiazepine users abuse drugs that are meant to treat sleeplessness and anxiety, which is why they act drowsy and relaxed.
 They may also have dilated pupils, poor memory, slurred speech and impaired coordination, and act tired, anxious, agitated, aggressive, paranoid, depressed or suicidal.
 They usually have irregular sleep patterns and spend many hours awake before they can eventually sleep for a long period of time.

 Even though there are different types of prescription drugs, the treatment methods for addiction will have the same basic components, such as detoxification, counselling and behavioural therapies.
 The NIDA states that treatment programmes should be flexible and individualised.
 Another common component may include an assessment to find out if the addiction is linked with dual diagnosis, or co-occurring disorder, which has been disguised by prescription drug abuse.
 For example, Xanax is a commonly abused drug that is used to treat stress and anxiety.
 If a person who abuses Xanax is battling an anxiety disorder, then this information is vital in order to treat the condition and prevent relapses.

 The Dawn’s private accommodation in tropical resort-style facilities offers a relaxing and calming environment for our clients to focus on their addiction treatment.
-Our licensed team of professionals have extensive experience in treating various types of drug addictions, and we have an onsite detoxification centre and a team of detox specialists.
-Our prices are only a quarter of the cost in comparison to a Western centre, and we also offer online aftercare support at no additional cost.
+Our licensed team of professionals have extensive experience in treating various types of drug addictions, and an onsite detoxification centre and a team of detox specialists are also available 24/7.
+Our prices are only a quarter of the cost in comparison to a Western centre, and we offer online aftercare support at no additional cost.